Geographic Data#

 Tiled web map#

-A tiled web map, or tile map, is an interactive map displayed on a web browser that is divided into small, pre-rendered image tiles, allowing for efficient loading and seamless navigation across various zoom levels and geographic areas. hvPlot allows to add a tile map as a basemap to a plot with the tiles parameter.
-Importantly, tiles is a parameter that can be used without installing GeoViews if the data is already projected in Web Mercator.
+A tiled web map, or tile map, is an interactive map displayed on a web browser that is divided into small, pre-rendered image tiles, allowing for efficient loading and seamless navigation across various zoom levels and geographic areas. hvPlot allows us to add a tile map as a basemap to a plot with the tiles parameter.
+Importantly, tiles is a parameter that can be used without installing GeoViews.

 We’ll display this dataframe of all US airports (including military bases overseas), the points are expressed in latitude/longitude coordinates: